dev-2null/ADCollector/README.md

     5. Added Interesting ACLs enumeration for the domain object, resolving GUIDs
 ##### v 1.1.3:
     1. Some bugs are killed and some details are improved
+    2. SPN scanning is now optional
-    2. Added Group Policy Preference cpassword enumeration in SYSVOL/Cache
+    3. Added Group Policy Preference cpassword enumeration in SYSVOL/Cache
+    4. Interesting ACLs on GPOs

 ## Project
 For more information (current progress/Todo list/etc) about this tool, you can visit my [project page](https://github.com/dev-2null/ADCollector/projects/1)